ActiveWebsite/boojbooks/README.md

 * Ensure that the *storage* and *bootstrap/cache* directories are writable, e.g. using **chmod o+w -R _folder_** command.
 * If using sqlite, be sure to create the sqlite database, e.g. using the command **touch database/database.sqlite**.
 * Copy the *.env.example* file to *.env* and change the configuration variables to suit your system.
 In particular, *APP_KEY* must be set, e.g. using the command **php artisan key:generate**.
 * Images are stored in *storage/public*.
-In order for this images to be displayable, a link to this folder to the public directory must be made.
-This can be done using the command ** php artisan storage:link **.
+In order for this images to be displayable, a link to this folder from the public directory must be made.
+This can be done using the command **php artisan storage:link**.
 * Run the migrations and, optionally, the seeds to generate the database tables.

 ## Live Test